fluid-checkout/fluid-checkout/readme.txt

 = More features? =

-**If you need a features that is not listed above [visit our feedback page](https://feedback.fluidcheckout.com) and see which features we are planning to add or make a feature request.**
+**If you need a features that is not listed above [visit our feedback page](https://feedback.fluidcheckout.com) and see which features we are planning to add, vote on them, or make a new feature request.**

 = Tested WooCommerce Themes =